fauu/Kamite/README.md

     width: 1000
     height: 150

-    # Whether to try to automatically narrow the region’s screenshot to just
+    # Try to automatically narrow the region’s screenshot to just text before
-    # text before OCR-ing it.
+    # OCR-ing it.
-    # Note: The implementation of this function is currently very basic.
-It may
+    # NOTE: The implementation of this function is currently very basic.
+It
-    #       prove unreliable in most cases.
+    #       might not prove helpful in most use-cases
     autoNarrow: no
   }
 ]